 Finding a partner can be quite problematic, but this does not make this method of monetization less effective.
 If you manage to find an interested person, then you can, for example, introduce a logo or mention of a partner into your game in accordance with the game setting, or offer other sponsorship services that will bring you additional income.
 This may be a notification to players that there are other similar games and a suggestion to pay attention to them.

 Advertising is a path that almost everyone who develops indie games eventually comes to: players don’t have to pay anything, they just watch ads.
 There are several main types:

 - Banners.
 One of the most common types of advertising in games.
 A banner is a colorful ad image at the bottom or top of the screen.
 It’s very easy to implement, doesn’t interrupt the gameplay much, but catches the eye and can lead to a transition if the player is interested in the offer.

 - Push notification.
 These ads use pop-up notifications to grab the user’s attention and redirect them somewhere.
-It can offer both to buy additional elements for the game, and to switch to other sites and applications.
+It can offer both to buy additional elements for the game, and to switch to other websites and applications.

 - Advertising upon exiting the game.
 These ads are triggered when a user leaves the game: this is a great time to advertise another game of your partner, for example.

 How to create an indie game that generates income?
 You need to get used to the idea that this is not the area that consistently brings mountains of gold.
 This is a job for the soul, where earnings are rather a pleasant bonus that may or may not come, and you need to be prepared for this.
 At the same time, any monetization options you choose should be implemented very carefully and unobtrusively so as not to alienate the player from the main idea.
-Indie games spoiled by the desire to earn more at the expense of their essence lose any meaning.

 How to Make an Indie Game Successful?